andrewcooke/choochoo/docs/impulse.md

 In this article I've tried to show how arbitrary these models are.
 They strike me as perfectly adequate "rough and ready" guides.
 I am not sure there is strong evidence for anything better than that.

+But, as I keep saying, I may be wrong.
+Think for yourself.

 ## Appendix - Getting Started with Choochoo